NanaYngvarrdottir/Software-Testing/addon-modules/RegApi/Readme.txt

-This is the Aurora RegApi module.
+This is the Virtual Reality RegApi module.
 It implements (part) of the Registration Api.
 More Info:
 http://wiki.secondlife.com/wiki/Registration_API
 http://wiki.secondlife.com/wiki/Registration_API_Reference